Item - 2025.PH22.3

 Tracking Status

-• This item will be considered by Planning and Housing Committee on June 12, 2025.
-It will be considered by City Council on June 25, 26 and 27, 2025, subject to the actions of the Planning and Housing Committee.
+- This item was considered by the Planning and Housing Committee on June 12, 2025 and adopted without amendment.
+It will be considered by City Council on June 25 and 26, 2025.

 PH22.3 - Expanding Housing Options in Neighbourhoods - Multiplex - Monitoring Program - Final Report

-1. City Council amend Zoning By-law 569-2013, as amended, substantially in accordance with the draft Zoning By-law Amendment appended as Attachment 1 to this report.
+1. City Council amend Zoning By-law 569-2013, as amended, substantially in accordance with the draft Zoning By-law Amendment appended as Attachment 1 to the report (May 29, 2025) from the Chief Planner and Executive Director, City Planning.

 2. City Council authorize the City Solicitor to make such stylistic and technical changes to the draft Zoning By-law Amendment as may be required.

-3. City Council amend City of Toronto Municipal Code Chapter 415, Development of Land, Section 415-6 A. (2) substantially in accordance with Attachment 2 to this report.
+3. City Council amend City of Toronto Municipal Code Chapter 415, Development of Land, Section 415-6 A. (2) substantially in accordance with Attachment 2 to the report (May 29, 2025) from the Chief Planner and Executive Director, City Planning.

 4. City Council authorize the City Solicitor to make such stylistic and technical changes to the draft amendment to the City of Toronto Municipal Code as may be required.